CagriSema — GLP-1 + Amylin Combination Profile

 - Sponsor: Novo Nordisk — the company’s lead obesity pipeline asset beyond semaglutide.

-- REDEFINE 1: ~22.7% weight loss at 68 weeks vs. placebo (Phase 3 pivotal).
+- REDEFINE-1: ~22.7% weight loss at 68 weeks vs placebo (Phase 3 pivotal).

-- REDEFINE 4: 20.2% weight loss at 84 weeks vs. 23.6% for tirzepatide 15 mg; non-inferiority not met.
+- REDEFINE-4 (Feb 2026): 20.2% weight loss at 84 weeks vs 23.6% for tirzepatide 15 mg; non-inferiority not met.

-- Regulatory status: NDA filed December 18, 2025; FDA decision expected ~October 2026.
+- Regulatory status: NDA filed December 18, 2025; FDA decision expected late 2026 (no public PDUFA date).

-- vs Retatrutide: Combination GLP-1+amylin vs. unimolecular GLP-1/GIP/glucagon triple agonist.
+- vs Retatrutide: Combination GLP-1+amylin vs unimolecular GLP-1/GIP/glucagon triple agonist.

 What Is CagriSema?